 It’s not guaranteed issue.
 This means that whereas you are guaranteed acceptance into an ACA health plan, with Short Term you have to apply, answer a series of medical questions and be approved before you can be covered.

 Preexisting conditions aren’t covered.
 If you come into a Short Term medical plan with any preexisting condition, expenses related to that condition will not be covered.
 They are covered in ACA plans.

 You may face a tax penalty.
 Because all the essential health benefits aren’t covered, plans aren’t considered minimum essential coverage, meaning you may face a tax penalty under Obamacare if you choose to go with Short Term.

 Terms are limited.
 Generally with an ACA plan as long as you keep paying the premium, you keep the plan.
-With Short Term insurance plans, you pick the length of time you want to be covered.
-Then toward the end of that time, if you still need coverage, you may apply for a new plan.1
+With Short Term insurance, once you reach the end of a plan term, you can't renew that plan.

 Coverage is available year round.
 This is one place where Short Term health insurance is more flexible than ACA plans.
 With ACA plans you have to wait for a yearly open enrollment period or have a qualifying event to apply for coverage.
 Short Term insurance is available year round.
 You can apply for it at any time.

 So, really the question of Short Term versus ACA comes down to what you really need.
 Short Term health insurance is limited coverage for a limited period of time.
 If that fits your situation right now, and if you can deal with the other differences the plans have, then Short Term may be your product of choice.